Which open-weight model should we choose? MoE? Q4?

 Along with quantization, the "MoE" architecture is also important.

-MoE (Mixture of Experts) is a mechanism that has a subnetwork of multiple "experts" (specialists) within the model, and activates only some of the experts for each input token.
+MoE (Mixture of Experts) is a mechanism that incorporates multiple "expert" subnetworks within a model, activating only certain experts for each input token.

-For example, even in a model with 120B parameters, in the case of the MoE architecture, the parameters actually used to process each token (active parameters) are only a portion of the total.
+For example, even in a model with 120B parameters, in the case of the MoE architecture, the parameters actually used to process each token (active parameters) are only a fraction of the whole.

-In the case of OpenAI's gpt-oss-120b, the total number of parameters is 117B, but the active parameters are about 5.1B.
+In the case of OpenAI's gpt-oss-120b, the total number of parameters is 117B, but the active parameters are approximately 5.1B.

-The benefits of this mechanism are as follows:
+The advantages of this system are as follows:

-• High computational efficiency: Since not all parameters are used, the computational cost during inference is significantly reduced.
+• High computational efficiency: Because not all parameters are used, the computational cost during inference is significantly reduced.

-• It is possible to run large-capacity models on realistic hardware: It has the characteristic that the actual processing is light compared to the number of parameters.
+• Large-capacity models can run on realistic hardware: They have the characteristic of being "light in actual processing compared to the number of parameters."

-There are some caveats to quantizing the MoE model.
+There are some points to be aware of when quantizing MoE models.

-The expert layer (FFN layer) accounts for the majority of the parameters in the entire model, so aggressive quantization here is the key to reducing its size.
+Since the expert layer (FFN layer) accounts for the majority of the model's overall parameters, actively quantizing this layer is key to reducing its size.

-Another feature of the MoE model is that it is well suited to "offloading" to CPU RAM.
+Another feature of the MoE model is that it is well-suited for "offloading" to the CPU and RAM.

-Since only a portion of the expert layer is used during execution, it is possible to run the program while saving the parts that do not fit in VRAM to system RAM or NVMe.
+Because the expert layer is only partially used at runtime, it's possible to run it while saving the portion that doesn't fit in VRAM to system RAM or NVMe.

 UD-

-With conventional uniform quantization, all layers are compressed using the same number of bits.
-However, dynamic quantization analyzes in advance which layers of the model have the greatest impact on the output, and automatically assigns high precision (e.g., 8-bit or 16-bit) to layers with high importance and low precision (e.g., 2-bit or 3-bit) to layers with low importance.
+Traditional uniform quantization compresses all layers with the same number of bits.
+However, dynamic quantization analyzes in advance which layers of the model have a significant impact on the output, and automatically assigns high-priority layers to high precision (e.g., 8-bit or 16-bit) and low-priority layers to low precision (e.g., 2-bit or 3-bit).

-This system allows you to enjoy the benefits of "higher quality for the same file size" or "smaller file size for the same quality."
+This mechanism allows you to benefit from either "higher quality for the same file size" or "smaller file size for the same quality."

-Dynamic quantization is achieved by utilizing calibration data called an imatrix (Importance Matrix).
-Unsloth uses a proprietary calibration dataset optimized for conversation, coding, and inference tasks, which contributes to improved quality.
+Dynamic quantization utilizes calibration data called an imatrix (Importance Matrix).
+Unsloth uses its own calibration dataset optimized for conversation, coding, and inference tasks, which contributes to improved quality.

-Actual benchmark results also show that Unsloth's UD-IQ2_XXS has higher task accuracy than other companies' IQ3_S, and there are cases where perplexity and KL divergence values alone cannot accurately evaluate quality in real-world applications.
+Actual benchmark results have shown that Unsloth's UD-IQ2_XXS has demonstrated higher task accuracy than other companies' IQ3_S in some cases, indicating that perplexity and KL divergence values alone may not be sufficient to accurately assess quality in real-world applications.

 Q4_K_M